 HOW TO REACH ZIHUATANEJO

 Zihuatanejo is located in the municipality of José Azueta in the state of Guerrero on the Pacific Coast of Mexico about 240 km (approx. 144 miles) northwest of Acapulco.
+Here you can find a file with practical information on how to reach Zihuatanejo.

 By Airplane